-A computer cluster consists of a set of loosely connected or tightly connected computers that work together so that in many respects they can be viewed as a single system.
-The components of a cluster are usually connected to each other through fast local area networks ("LAN"), each node (computer used as a server) running its own instance of an operating system.
+Unlike grid computers, computer clusters have each node set to perform the same task, controlled and scheduled by software.[better source needed] The components of a cluster are usually connected to each other through fast local area networks ("LAN"), with each node (computer used as a server) running its own instance of an operating system.
 In most circumstances, all of the nodes use the same hardware and the same operating system, although in some setups (i.e. using Open Source Cluster Application Resources (OSCAR)), different operating systems can be used on each computer, and/or different hardware.
-They are usually deployed to improve performance and availability over that of a single computer, while typically being much more cost-effective than single computers of comparable speed or availability. [ 1 ]
+They are usually deployed to improve performance and availability over that of a single computer, while typically being much more cost-effective than single computers of comparable speed or availability.

 It is designed to make web-scale computing easier for developers.
 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.
 Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
 Amazon EC2 changes the economics of computing by allowing you to pay only for capacity that you actually use.